Danielius Žilevičius, Ona and Adolfina Žilevičienė

 The Žilevičiuses treated Genia with genuine affection, and hoped for her that her parents survive.
 After the liquidation of the ghetto, in September 1943, they no longer heard from them.

 Genia Rudnik stayed with the Žilevičius family until the liberation, disguised as their daughter.
-From time to time Ona or Danielius would go to Tytuvenai to see their children but did not bring them back to Vilnius, both because of the shortage of food and the Jewish girl’s presence.
+From time to time Ona or Danielius would go to Tytuvenai to see their children but did not bring them back to Vilna, both because of the shortage of food and the Jewish girl’s presence.
 In the summer of 1944, when Ona was visiting her children in Tytuvenai, the front lines drew farther west and she lost contact with her husband.
-Not knowing what was happening in Vilnius at the time, Ona took the children and fled westwards, away from the approaching Russian troops.
+Not knowing what was happening in Vilna at the time, Ona took the children and fled westwards, away from the approaching Russian troops.
 Several years passed before she found out that Danielius was alive, and they were able to correspond.

-In the meantime, in July 1944 the Red Army liberated Vilnius.
-Genia continued living with Danielius and Adolfina Žilevičiuses, now on legal basis, but nothing was known about Genia’s parents.
+In the meantime, in July 1944 the Red Army liberated Vilna.
+Genia continued living with Danielius and Adolfina Žilevičiuses, now on a legal basis, but nothing was known about Genia’s parents.
 In 1947 the local Jewish community took the survivor away from the rescuers and entrusted her into the hands of a Jewish adoptive family.
 In 1957 Genia left Lithuania and two years later immigrated to Israel.
 She exchanged letters with Danielius until his death in 1963.
-Ona, who settled in the USA and shortened her surname to Zilius, found Genia (married name Gorelik) in 2000's.
+Ona, who settled in the USA and shortened her surname to Zilius, found Genia (married name Gorelik) in the 2000's.

 On April 26, 2006 Yad Vashem recognized Ona Zilius (Žilevičienė), Danielius Žilevičius and Adolfina Žilevičienė as Righteous Among the Nations.